Advanced Wound Therapy with mVASC

 6Lavery L, et al. Arch.
 Intern.
 Med.
 158:157 (1998). (neuropathy predictor of DFU)

-Learn more about how mVASC can transform microvascular tissue regeneration
+Learn more about how mVASC can enhance healing